envkey/envkeygo/README.md

 # envkey-go

-Integrate [EnvKey](https://www.envkey.com) with your Go projects to keep configuration securely and automatically in sync for developers and servers.
+Integrate [EnvKey](https://www.envkey.com) with your Go projects to keep api keys, credentials, and other configuration securely and automatically in sync for developers and servers.

 ## Installation